reynj/reynj/README.md

 ##### Additional Libraries
 ###### Reynj.Text.Json
 Provides a converter, named `RangeConverter` for the System.Text.Json library.
-Be aware that the type of Start and End should also have converter, either included in the System.Text.Json library or from another source.
+Be aware that the type of Start and End also require a converter, either included in the System.Text.Json library or from another source.

 ```c#
 var options = new JsonSerializerOptions { Converters = { new RangeConverter() } }; // Required